drdrddrd/BABF-forecasting-bsc-thesis/README.md

 1. Swiss National Forest Inventory (NFI):
 The NFI data is confidential and subject to a data usage agreement.
 It is not publicly downloadable.
 - **How to get it:** You must request the data directly from the Swiss Federal Institute for Forest, Snow and Landscape Research (WSL).
 This typically involves signing a formal agreement ("Vereinbarung") for a specific, non-commercial research purpose.
 - **Contact:** To initiate a request, contact the LFI team at WSL.
-More information can be found on the NFI website: (https://www.lfi.ch/en/services/data-supply)
+More information can be found on the [NFI website](https://www.lfi.ch/en/services/data-supply).
 - **Restrictions:** Redistribution of the raw data is strictly prohibited

 2. Swiss Climate Change Scenarios (CH2018):
 The CH2018 climate data is publicly available.
-- **How to get it:** The dataset is available on request via a contact form: (https://www.nccs.admin.ch/nccs/en/home/climate-change-and-impacts/swiss-climate-change-scenarios/contact.html)
+- **How to get it:** The dataset is available on request via a [contact form](https://www.nccs.admin.ch/nccs/en/home/climate-change-and-impacts/swiss-climate-change-scenarios/contact.html).

 3. Swisstopo data:
 The Swisstopo data is publicly available.
-- **How to get it:** The data can be downloaded at (https://www.swisstopo.admin.ch/de/ubersichtskarten-der-schweiz) and (https://www.swisstopo.admin.ch/en/landscape-model-swissboundaries3d)
+- **How to get it:** The data can be downloaded at [Overview Maps](https://www.swisstopo.admin.ch/de/ubersichtskarten-der-schweiz) and [Swissboundaries3d](https://www.swisstopo.admin.ch/en/landscape-model-swissboundaries3d)

 **Citations:**